HiConfiT/hiconfit-core/README.md

 ## What the CA-CDR library provides

-In this repository, I published eight Maven packages and two apps as the followings:
+In this repository, I published seven Maven packages and two apps as the followings:

 | *Maven packages*                                       | *description*                            |
 |----------------------------------------------|------------------------------------------|